RafaelPinto/destination_polling_voila_heroku/README.md

 7. Commit everything
    git commit -m "My awesome app on Heroku!"

-8. Create the Heroku app:
-   heroku create
+8. Create the Heroku app.
+We will name our app *destination-polling*, you can pick some other name if you prefer: heroku create destination-polling

 9. Provision Heroku Postgres database: https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres